fuboTV (NYSE:FUBO) Sees Unusually-High Trading Volume Following Insider Buying Activity

-fuboTV Inc. (NYSE:FUBO – Get Free Report) shares saw unusually-high trading volume on Tuesday following insider buying activity.
-Approximately 6,623,706 shares changed hands during trading, a decline of 37% from the previous session’s volume of 10,494,987 shares.The stock last traded at $1.68 and had previously closed at $1.80.
+fuboTV Inc. (NYSE:FUBO – Get Free Report) shares saw unusually-strong trading volume on Tuesday after an insider bought additional shares in the company.
+Approximately 6,623,706 shares traded hands during trading, a decline of 37% from the previous session’s volume of 10,494,987 shares.The stock last traded at $1.68 and had previously closed at $1.80.

-Specifically, Director Neil Glat acquired 25,000 shares of the company’s stock in a transaction on Friday, August 16th.
-The shares were bought at an average cost of $1.42 per share, with a total value of $35,500.00.
-Following the purchase, the director now owns 25,000 shares of the company’s stock, valued at approximately $35,500.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Specifically, Director Neil Glat bought 25,000 shares of the business’s stock in a transaction that occurred on Friday, August 16th.
+The shares were purchased at an average cost of $1.42 per share, for a total transaction of $35,500.00.
+Following the completion of the purchase, the director now owns 25,000 shares of the company’s stock, valued at $35,500.
+The acquisition was disclosed in a filing with the SEC, which is available through this hyperlink.

-Several analysts have recently weighed in on the stock.
-Barrington Research reaffirmed a “market perform” rating on shares of fuboTV in a report on Tuesday.
-Seaport Res Ptn downgraded shares of fuboTV from a “strong-buy” rating to a “hold” rating in a research report on Monday.
-Cantor Fitzgerald reiterated an “overweight” rating and set a $2.90 target price on shares of fuboTV in a research report on Wednesday, May 1st.
-Needham & Company LLC reissued a “buy” rating and set a $2.00 target price on shares of fuboTV in a research note on Monday.
-Finally, Wedbush restated an “outperform” rating and issued a $5.00 price target on shares of fuboTV in a research note on Wednesday, May 1st.
-Four research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to MarketBeat, fuboTV has an average rating of “Hold” and an average target price of $2.88.
+A number of analysts recently weighed in on FUBO shares.
+Wedbush restated an “outperform” rating and set a $5.00 target price on shares of fuboTV in a research note on Wednesday, May 1st.
+Barrington Research restated a “market perform” rating on shares of fuboTV in a research note on Tuesday.
+Cantor Fitzgerald restated an “overweight” rating and set a $2.90 target price on shares of fuboTV in a research note on Wednesday, May 1st.
+Needham & Company LLC restated a “buy” rating and set a $2.00 target price on shares of fuboTV in a research note on Monday.
+Finally, Seaport Res Ptn lowered shares of fuboTV from a “strong-buy” rating to a “hold” rating in a research note on Monday.
+Four analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $2.88.

 fuboTV Inc operates a live TV streaming platform for live sports, news, and entertainment content in the United States and internationally.
 The company's platform allows customers to access content through streaming devices, as well as on SmartTVs, mobile phones, tablets, and computers. fuboTV Inc was incorporated in 2009 and is headquartered in New York, New York.